By Dr. Erin Kardel, NeuroScience

 • Help your child to recognize any triggers for their depression so that they can better understand what impacts their mood.
 Triggers may include certain people, places, or thoughts.

-• If your child does not have the tools to cope with negative emotions, help them to learn how to break down problems, get perspective, and utilize relaxation strategies.
+• If your child does not have the tools to cope with negative emotions, help them learn how to break down problems, get perspective, and utilize relaxation strategies.

 • It is vital to rule out any other contributing factors, including anything medical that could be a cause of your child’s symptoms.